bry/bry/README.md

 ### 📚 Recent Interests/Reading

 - Fooled by Randomness by Nassim Nicholas Taleb
+- Coaching Badminton 101 by Gong Chen & Carol Chen
+- Badminton: Steps to Success by Tony Grice
 - The Creative Act: A Way of Being by Rick Rubin
 - Leading with the Heart by Mike Krzyzewski
 - The Mom Test by Rob Fitzpatrick